 Unlike mutual funds and hedge funds, holding and parent companies are also long-term owners rather than short-term traders, just buying and selling ownership shares.

-Examples of Holding and Parent Companies
+Holding Companies and Parent Companies: Examples

 One of the best-known holding companies is Berkshire Hathaway.
 Warren Buffett’s company owns GEICO, Dairy Queen and Fruit of the Loom among other businesses.
 Another well-known holding company is Alphabet, which owns Google, YouTube, Nest and other companies.